Three original Rife Machines have been found. Find out how they really worked by reading:

 Because no actual scientific tests have been done with ray tubes demonstrating that they are exempt from the inverse-square law then we are left with only one conclusion, this law does apply to ray tubes.
 Because of this we will use this inverse-square law of power loss for a ray tube.
 Therefore, with a 50 watt power output at one foot away from the ray tube you would only have 12.5 watts.
 At two feet you only have 3.125 watts and at 3 feet you only have about .78 of a watt.
 The laws of physics are important to understand because Dr. Rife and the doctors that used his equipment put the ray tube within a few inches to a few feet of the patient’s body.
 One of Dr. Rife's 1950's business partners, John Marsh, wrote a paper in which he stated that the Ray tube should be used from 12 to 24 inches from the body:

 MARSH: "A frequency instrument with therapeutic applications which has been developed and successfully tested over a period of year’s works on the principle of stimulating tissue with low energy, low frequency pulsating current.
-It applies electron transmission at variable frequencies from an applicator source, which consists of either (1) a bare anode and cathode (in direct contact with the body) and constructed from metal for easy transmission flow of electrons, or (2) from an antenna broadcast source at a distance of 12 to 24 inches."
+It applies electron transmission at variable frequencies from an applicator source, which consists of either (1) a bare anode and cathode (in direct contact with the body) and constructed from metal for easy transmission flow of electrons, or (2) from an antenna broadcast source [Ray Tube] at a distance of 12 to 24 inches."
 (An Explanation of the JLMSQ-1A frequency instrument and its use.
 Page 1 Page 2).

 We built both the Aubrey Scoon Beam Ray replica ray tube instrument and the 1953 AZ-58 Beam Ray replica ray tube Rife Machine.
 The 1953 AZ-58 (Rife instrument made by Life Labs) was built from schematics that are on Stan Truman’s site, http://www.rife.org, under AZ-58 research information.
 This AZ-58 instrument is nearly the same as the original Rife Ray #5 or Beam Ray Clinical instrument and schematics can be found on this page.

 Both Aubrey Scoon’s instrument and the original Beam Ray instrument use sine wave audio frequencies and the 1953 AZ-58 uses square wave audio frequencies.
 We tested the AZ-58 and Aubrey Scoon’s replica for penetration and found that at about 32 inches from the body full penetration of the carrier frequency emitted from the ray tube was lost with our frequency detection device.
 This test was done in this manner.
 A B&K frequency counter was used and the antenna was put in a fold of body tissue on the front of the body.
 The ray tube was put behind the person and move backwards until the carrier frequency could no longer be read through the person’s body.
-John Crane listed the AZ-58 as outputting 14 watts out of the ray tube but we tested it and found it outputs about 50 watts.
+John Crane listed the AZ-58 as outputting only 14 watts out of the ray tube but this was not correct.
+We tested it and found it outputs about 50 watts.
 The 1950's Aubrey Scoon instrument puts out about 50 watts also.

 Another test was made using a crystal for testing resonance.
 The audio frequencies broadcast out of the ray tube from both of these machines could only resonate a crystal designed to test resonance through about two inches of tissue.
 From the tests made, it takes a carrier frequency of at least 0.125 watts to penetrate all the way through the body.
 It could take an output of 50 watts from a ray tube to resonate a crystal through 14 inches of tissue.
 These tests showed that it takes more power to penetrate all the way through the body when modulating an audio frequency on a carrier frequency than when a single un-modulated frequency is used.
 The tests were done using the AZ-58 replica and the Aubrey Scoon replica Rife machine using a phanotron ray tube outputting about 50 watts.
 Another interesting thing worth noting is when we turned the ray tube more than 45 degrees either to the right or the left of center we could not resonate the crystal.
 Another test showed we could not resonate the crystal at all on the backside of the phanotron ray tube proving what Dr. Rife said: